AI4CH-UniUD/Genus-Compositicium/Database/README.md

 - _password_ is the password of the user to access Neo4j database.
 - _nominalcompounds_ is the name of the Neo4j database you are accessing.

+Once run, the jar scripts merges into the Neo4J database all the information contained in the input Excel files which is not already contained in the database.
+Please note that the script does not modify data which has been already imported in the database.
+This means that possbile erroneous database entries should be corrected directly within the database.
+Another possiblity is correcting the Excel files related to those entries, truncating the entire database, and then running the whole jar script.